dulce-bits/blue-green-canary-tf/README.md

 ## Initializing the infrastructure

-First I initialize the intra qith the command init, I used an s3 bucket as remote backend.
+First I initialize the infra with the command init, I used an s3 bucket as remote backend.
 `terraform init`

 ![alt text](images/1.png)